bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # single flag of &lt;bes action&gt; : boolean

-Returns `True` if the specified action is a single action (see multiple flag of &lt;bes action&lt;).
+Returns `True` if the specified action is a single action (see multiple flag of &lt;bes action&gt;).

 # source fixlet of &lt;bes action&gt; : bes fixlet

-Returns the &lt;bes fixlet&lt; object that was the source of the specified action.
+Returns the &lt;bes fixlet&gt; object that was the source of the specified action.

 # source relevance of &lt;bes action&gt; : string